TryingtobeingNikhil/Vectorless-RAGs/README.md

 # Vectorless RAGs

 Vectorless, reasoning-based RAG.
-No embeddings, no vector database.
+No embeddings, no vector database......

 The system parses a document into a section tree, summarizes each node, and uses an LLM to navigate the tree at query time to find the most relevant content.